dildoran2195/sep11-freedom-project/tool/learning-log.md

 ---
 ## 11/12
-#### I used Babylon, went to Tools and chose a playground to tinker with.
+#### I used (Babylon)[https://www.babylonjs.com/], went to Tools and chose a playground to tinker with.
 I wondered what would happen if I change 0.7 of light density of 0.11 because I wasn´t sure of what light density is and after i did that I learned light density is the amount of color in a playground that has only a sphere.
 I didn't like the shape of the sphere bc it was so common so I used this code

 `// Our built-in 'goldenberg' shape. var sphere = BABYLON.MeshBuilder.CreateGoldberg("Goldenberg", {diameter: 2, segments: 32}, scene); // Move the goldenberg upward 1/2 its height sphere.position.y = 1;`